jenofdoom/intro-full-stack-js/README.md

 We're going to build a classroom voting application.
 We'll be using JavaScript both on the server side (Node, Express, Socket.IO) and on the client side (React, Chart.js, and the Socket.IO client side library).

 The master branch of this repo is of the 'start point' for the tutorial.
 If you would like to see the finished version of the code then do `git checkout finished`.
-Feel free to have a look around (and you can run `node app.js` to see the running final application), but to work on the tutorial we want to jump back to the master branch using `git checkout master`.
+Feel free to have a look around (and you can run `gulp` to see the running final application - press `Control C` to stop the server afterwards), but to work on the tutorial we want to jump back to the master branch using `git checkout master`.

 ### Serving index.html